kntism/skills/README.md

 ---

-## 📦 Installation via Plugin Marketplace (Recommended)
+## 📦 Installation

-The easiest way to install and manage skills is through the Claude Code Plugin Marketplace.
+### For Claude Code Users (Plugin Marketplace)

-### Quick Start
+The easiest way to install and manage skills is through the Claude Code Plugin Marketplace:

 ```bash
 # 1. Add this repository as a marketplace